-The Nazca Lines and Their Meaning Unveiled
+The Nazca Lines meaning unveiled

 What are the origins and meanings of the Nazca Lines?

 South of Lima, on the coast, the region of the city of Nazca is characterized by a sandy desert that stretches for thousands of kilometers across the Peruvian coast.
-And as you move away from the city and you enter the dessert, you discover many gigantic and impressive geoglyphs, drawings, figures drawn on the ground that have an aura of mystery attached to them that has been almost impossible to uncover.
+And as you move away from the city and you enter the dessert, you discover many gigantic and impressive geoglyphs, drawings, figures drawn on the ground that have an aura of mystery attached to them that has been almost impossible to uncover

 It's no exageration to say that the mystery behind this figures have taken lives with them to know a little bit more of their use, or reason behind their implementation.